404Setup/KryptonFNP/README.md

 | Linux arm64                 | No        | Yes             |
 | MacOS arm64 (Apple Silicon) | No        | Yes             |

+**Compatibility is "hybrid"; they provide compatibility in areas where the other does not support them, so you don't need to worry about losing compatibility.**

 Currently, there are no plans to provide compatibility for Android, 32-bit architecture operating systems, or other architectures.